• Home

 INTRODUCTION

-Welcome to the FAA Part 107 Study Course.
-If you’re preparing to become a certified Remote Pilot, understanding the rules and regulations set by the Federal Aviation Administration (FAA) is one of the most critical parts of your journey.
+Welcome to the FAA Part 107 Study Guide # 1 - If you’re preparing to become a certified Remote Pilot, understanding the rules and regulations set by the Federal Aviation Administration (FAA) is one of the most critical parts of your journey.
 These rules not only help you pass the Part 107 Knowledge Test but also ensure you can operate legally, safely, and professionally in the National Airspace System (NAS).
 These rules exist for one purpose: to keep the airspace safe for everyone, pilots, passengers, and people on the ground.
 As a Remote Pilot in Command, you will be held accountable for every flight you conduct.
 This means you must know not only what the regulations are, but also how and when to apply them in real world practice.
 The rules are specified in the Code of Federal Regulations 14 CFR Part 107.

 INSTRUCTIONS